 The West Kowloon Cultural District (WKCD) project is an important cultural infrastructure investment of Hong Kong.
 WKCD is being developed into a world-class integrated arts and cultural district comprising local, traditional as well as international and modern elements.
 It aims to promote the development of arts and culture, meet the growing cultural needs of the public and strengthen Hong Kong’s position as an international arts and cultural metropolis.

 WKCD is located at the southern tip of the West Kowloon Reclamation Area with an area of 40 hectares.
 Within WKCD, 23 hectares of open space including a park of prominent size and a continuous waterfront promenade will be provided for public enjoyment.
 Performing arts venues of different types and scales (including Xiqu Centre, Freespace, Art Park and the Lyric Theatre Complex) will be provided in phases.
-M+, a museum focusing on 20th and 21st century visual culture, and Hong Kong Palace Museum, which showcases the exquisite art and cultural collections of the Palace Museum, will also be built in WKCD.
+M+, a museum focusing on 20th and 21st century visual culture, and Hong Kong Palace Museum, which showcases the exquisite art and cultural collections of the Palace Museum, are also being built in WKCD.
 To create vibrancy for WKCD, retail, dining and entertainment facilities as well as hotel, office and residential developments will be suitably integrated with the arts and cultural facilities and other developments within WKCD.

 West Kowloon Cultural District Authority

 The West Kowloon Cultural District Authority (WKCDA) was established in 2008 under the West Kowloon Cultural District Authority Ordinance (Cap.
 601) to develop WKCD.

 News about the WKCD can be found at the WKCDA’s website.